travigd/documentation/introduction/index.md

 Consider for a moment the creation of a small Order object for a web based sale system.
 Most developers would envision something similar to what is represented in Figure 1.
 That is a structural viewpoint of what the Order is.
 An Order has n Line Items and Shipping Information.
 Of course this is a simplified view of what an Order is, but it can be seen that the focus is upon the structure of the order and its parts.

 ![A simplified structural model of an order][1]
 This is not the only way that this data can be viewed.
 Previously in the area of discussions there was a discussion about the concept of a transaction.
 Developers deal with the concept of transactions regularly, they can be viewed as representing the change between a point and the next subsequent point.
-They are also regularly called "Deltas".
+They are also regularly called “Deltas”.

 The delta is between two static states can always be defined but more often than not this is left to be an implicit concept, usually relegated to a framework such as Hibernate in the Java world or Entity Framework in the Microsoft world.
 These frameworks save the original state and then calculate the differences with the new state and update the backing data model accordingly.
 The making of these deltas explicit can be highly valuable both in terms of technical benefits and more importantly in business benefits.